MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 News
 ======
+- 05/2022: I am honoured to be acknowledged as [Outstanding Reviewer](https://cvpr2022.thecvf.com/outstanding-reviewers) for CVPR 2022.
 - 05/2022: I will be attending [ICVSS](https://iplab.dmi.unict.it/icvss2022/) this summer!
 - 01/2022: I gave an invited talk to the Semantic Perception Reading Group of [Google Zurich](https://research.google/research-areas/machine-perception/).
 - 08/2021: I am excited to join [Meta Reality Labs](https://research.facebook.com/) in Zurich for a research internship this fall!